graphql-java-generator/graphql-maven-plugin-project/README.md

 ### The plugin's goals

+All maven goals and gradle tasks are described on [this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/plugin-info.html)

 This plugin contains these goals (Maven) / tasks (Gradle):
+* __generateClientCode__ : this goal generates the client code from the Graphql schema file(s)
+    * You'll find all the details [on this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/generateClientCode-mojo.html)
-* __graphql__ is the main goal, that generates the code from the Graphql schema file(s)
+* __generateClientCode__ : this goal generates the server code from the Graphql schema file(s)
-    * The plugin parameters for this goal/task are [described here](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/graphql-mojo.html)
+    * You'll find all the details [on this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/generateServerCode-mojo.html)
+* __graphql__ was the previous main goal.
+It's now __deprecated__.
+It can generate both the client and the server code, thanks to its <mode> parameter.
+    * You'll find all the details [on this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/graphql-mojo.html)
 * __merge__ allows to generate a GraphQL schema file, based on the source GraphQL schemas.
 It can be used to merge several GraphQL schema files into one file, or to reformat the schema files.
-    * The plugin parameters for this goal/task are [described here](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/merge-mojo.html)
+    * You'll find all the details [on this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/merge-mojo.html)

 ### The full project documentation